Skip to Content

 Artificial Intelligence and the Healthcare Industry

-The use of AI technology is already pretty commonplace in healthcare organizations and health systems.
+The use of AI in healthcare industry projects and systems is already pretty commonplace.
 AI is used to analyze large swaths of patient data to help improve service offerings and patient outcomes.

 Healthcare providers use AI tools to assist surgeries, analyze imaging, and monitor treatments.
 However, generative Artificial Intelligence is like nothing seen before in the healthcare industry.